166256dsfarias/Building-Cloud-Computing-Solutions-at-Scale-Specialization---Duke/README.md

 # Building-Cloud-Computing-Solutions-at-Scale-Specialization---Duke
-This is a demo rep to learning about cloud computing solutions
+This is a demo repo to learning about cloud computing solutions